omarshindy/chopcast/README.md

 * [Get All Messages](readme/GetAllMessages.md) : `GET /api/messages`
 * [Get User Messages](readme/GetUserMessages.md) : `GET /api/:chat_id/messages`
 * [Post Message to user](readme/PostMessages.md) : `POST /api/:chat_id/messages`

+## Enhancements and Development

+* The Frontend isn't realtime ----> we should implement sockets between frontend and backend to establish realtime connection.
+* I searched rspecs to dump data and test restapis but didn't had time to do so.